 3.3.
 At all stages of the Rating Analysis, a Rating Analyst may confront a lack of information for conducting the Rating Analysis needed to form ACRA’s opinion on creditworthiness/financial reliability/financial stability of a Rated Entity, or on an ability of the issuer (SPV) to fulfil its financial liabilities.
 In this case, ACRA renounces the assignment of a Credit Rating and (or) Credit Rating outlook, or withdraws an assigned Credit Ratings and (or) a Credit Rating outlook.

 3.3.1.
 A discovered instance of insufficiency or unreliability of information for conducting a Rating Analysis shall be deemed a sufficient ground for a refusal to provide rating services.
 A relevant letter explaining the reasons for the impossibility to assign a Credit Rating shall be sent to the Rated Entity (Issuer) and/or its authorized representatives in an electronic form (if necessary – in hard copy) signed by the head of the Analytical Group.
-Copies of letter shall be sent also to the Managing Director for Business Development and Compliance Director.
+Copies of letter shall be sent also to the Business Development Unit and the Compliance and Internal Control Service.

 3.4.
 ACRA reserves the right to disagree with the opinion of the auditor or management of the Rated Entity (Issuer) regarding the information provided to ACRA in the management accounts or audited financial statements.
-In case of such disagreement, the latter shall be stated in the minutes of the Rating Committee with an indications of reasons.
+In case of such disagreement, the latter shall be stated in the minutes of the Rating Committee indicating the reasons.

 3.5.
 ACRA pays attention to legal opinions provided by the Rated Entity (Issuer) and/or its authorized representatives for the purposes of the Rating Analysis if ACRA is not able to provide full assessment of certain legal aspects during the Rating Analysis.
 On the other hand, ACRA reserves the right to consider independent legal assessments in the course of the Rating Analysis.